Generic name: calcium phosphate, tribasic (tricalcium phosphate) [ KAL-see-um-FOSS-fate, tri-BAY-sick ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Calcium phosphate may cause serious side effects.
 Stop using calcium phosphate and call your doctor at once if you have:

 severe nausea, vomiting, or constipation; or